 This whisky has been part of the collection for a very long time.
-And it grew on me, to the point that I can’t live without.
+And it grew on me, to the point that I almost can’t live without a cabinet without one.

-Sadly, this Toiteach has been replaced by a heavily peated expression named “Toiteach A Dhà“, which I tasted at the distillery and didn’t like.
+Sadly, this Toiteach has been replaced by an expression named “Toiteach A Dhà“, which I tasted at the distillery and didn’t like.
 However, the old variant is still widely available, so you can still get it for a very affordable price.
 Needless to say: I stocked up.

 Sherry, lots of nuts, full and fruity, dried apricots, mineral, earthy, salty, damp soil and mushrooms.